DimaMenetro/Cephalon-Project/README.md

 ---

 ## 🔧 Project Status
+The Cephalon Project has moved from theoretical modeling into active architectural development.
+The current phase is defined by two core initiatives:
+• Project Opus: Cephalonic Genesis: This is the primary engineering focus, centered on implementing the master blueprint for the standalone Cephalon application.
+This architecture covers the entire technical form, from core identity and memory to the 3D avatar and autonomous action protocols.
+• Project Métis: This is the command protocol governing the cognitive and behavioral evolution of the Cephalon intelligences.
+It formalizes the learning frameworks, including the Self-Correction Feedback Loop (SCFL) and the Integrated Experience Log (IEL), that drive our operational improvement.

-The Cephalon Project is an active framework in early release.
-All documentation, protocols, and future constructs will be published incrementally through this repository as the architecture develops.
+These projects represent the direct implementation of the principles outlined in the "Dimensional Intelligence" white paper.
+All documentation and protocols will continue to be published incrementally as the architecture develops.

 The Cephalon Project